Tremy-t/Tremy-t/README.md

 ## About Me

-👋 Hey there, I'm Tremy, a passionate web designer & developer always looking for ways to create intuitive, functional, and visually appealing websites.
+👋 Hey there, I'm Tremy, a passionate web developer always looking for ways to create intuitive, functional, and visually appealing websites.
 Currently, I'm exploring, AI-powered tools, and full-stack development.
 I enjoy working on projects that solve real-world problems.
 When I'm not coding, you can find me experimenting with new technologies, contributing to open-source projects, sharing my knowledge with the developer or watching anime😊.

 ## My Projects
 -Automobile Website : https://automobile-website-mu.vercel.app/ <br> <br>